perriera/extras/README.md

 As you may have installed it earlier without changing the name of the package from **build** to **extras**.

-While it may seem odd to have to uninstall the extra_ libraries package, future upgrades to the extras package will prefer if there is a clean install for you to work with.
+While it may seem odd to have to uninstall the **'extras support'**  package, future upgrades to the extras package will prefer if there is a clean install for you to work with.

 ## CMakeLists.txt
 You just include the **extras** library to any targets in your CMakeLists.txt target_include_libraries specs